jacobxperez/lexica-ultralegible/.github/CONTRIBUTING.md

 ## Issues

-When reporting a problem please try to be as detailed as possible in your report, this will help us fix any potential problems other users might find.
-Use the font issue template to report any problem you have encounter with the font.
-Use the bug report template to file a problem regarding with code.
+When submitting an issue please try to be as detailed as possible, this will help us find a solution to your issue.
+Please use an [issue](https://github.com/jacobxperez/rams/issues/new/choose) template that best describes your concern.

 ## Feature Requests

-If you have an idea that would benefit the community but not necessarily want to work on it your self, then use the feature request template from the [issues](https://github.com/jacobxperez/rams/issues/new/choose) page.
+If you have an idea that would benefit the community but not necessarily want to work on it your self, then use the feature request template.
 If your idea is approved we will work on it as soon as we can.

 ## Proposals

-If you have an idea for an update or a feature that you would like to implement, then using the proposal template from the [issues](https://github.com/jacobxperez/rams/issues/new/choose) page is a great way to suggest your particular solution.
+If you have an idea for an update or a feature that you would like to implement, then using the proposal template is a great way to suggest your particular solution.
 It's up to you to convince the project's maintainers to approve your implementation.
 If your proposal is approved we will assign it to you.

 ## Pull Requests